maximebf/gousse.js/README.md

 );
 ```

 See the examples folder for more examples.
+[Checkout the example todo app.](https://maximebf.github.io/gousse.js/examples/todo-app.html)

 *("gousse de vanille" means "vanilla bean" in French)*